Uttam015/Hospital-Management/README.md

 2. Admin
 3. Receptionist.

-There are three main actors of the system who going to manage or run the complete application.
-Let’s discuss one by one according to the role and readabilities.

-# Modules

 ## Admin
    Admin is the main actor who will be responsible for managing Doctors and Receptionists.
 Below is the task list which will be performed by admin.